 The quantity of filling material should be considered as 1.5 times more than the required volume in the plinth.

 - The length of the beam should be considered as a clear span of the beam [between two columns/ supports).

-- The depth of beam should be considered up to the top of the slab.
+- The depth of the beam should be considered up to the top of the slab.

 - The slab area should be measured for the clear span of the slab.

-- For lintel consider bearing on both the ends and minimum 23cm/as specified.
+- For the lintel consider bearing on both ends and a minimum of 23cm/as specified.

-- Weight of bar in kg/meter should be calculated as (d2 + 162) where ‘d’ is the diameter of bar in mm.
+- The weight of bar in kg/meter should be calculated as (d2 + 162) where ‘d’ is the diameter of bar in mm.

 - L’for column main steel in footing should be considered as a minimum 30 cm/as specified.

-- For cantilever. beam anchorage length for main steel should be 69D or length of cantilever whichever is greater.
+- For cantilever. beam anchorage length for the main steel should be 69D or the length of the cantilever whichever is greater.